Printavo/country-state-city/README.md

 1. Not backward compatible with previous versions.
 2. New and updated API functions.
-3. Removed proprietor Indexed Id's for uniquely identifying Country, State, City.
+3. Removed proprietor Indexed Id's for uniquely identifying Country and State.
 Instead now using standard isoCodes.
 4. Data taken from more robust and accurate database.
 5. Countries with their respective flags, isoCode, currencies, latitude, longitude & timezones.
 6. States & cities with their latitude & longitude.